contradb/contra/terraform/README.md

 - AWS account
 - some budget - these servers aren't free
-- a linux/mac-like system to execute the commands below (or the wherewithall to translate them to your OS)
+- a bash-like shell such as is easily found on Linux or Mac to execute some commands

 ## Keypair